-^{32.} Roe v.
-Wade, 410 U.S. 113, 153 (1973).

-scrutiny, the best answer is that a ban on cloning is justified as an effort to protect not only fetuses, but also people who are actually born.
+There is, however, a possible counterargument.
+Roe v.
+Wade held that the interest in protecting fetal life is not sufficient to override the right of privacy.
+Suppose that many or most of the early deaths would involve fetuses, not viable human beings.
+Is it not clear, after Roe, that the interest in protecting fetal life cannot overcome the right to choose?
+The simplest answer is that strict scrutiny is likely not to be involved, and hence the interest in protecting fetal life is indeed sufficient.
+A slightly less simple answer is that in light of current technology, a ban on cloning would protect fetuses, young children, and mothers themselves, and hence the question turns out to be easy.
+If we are speaking of strict scrutiny, the best answer is that a ban on cloning is justified as an effort to protect not only fetuses, but also people who are actually born.
 Even if a relatively small percentage of clones (10%?
 20%?) would suffer in the predicted way, the state almost certainly has sufficient reason, as a constitutional matter, to ban the practice.

-(2) Psychological Harm to the Clone
+2. Psychological Harm to the Clone.
 It is possible to urge that the clone would suffer psychological harm, even psychological trauma.
 Imagine the likely emotional state of someone who knows that he or she is genetically identical to someone who has already lived a number of years.
-Perhaps such a person would believe that her future course was in many ways preordained-that some possibilities were open and others were closed off.
+Perhaps such a person would believe that her future course was in many ways preordained - that some possibilities were open and others were closed off.
 If the clone's genetic equivalent suffered from high blood pressure, or diabetes, or cancer, she might believe, with very good reason, that she would face those problems as well.
 Other problems are more subtle.
-If the genetically identical parent faced a depressing career path, or had unappealing physical features or an unpleasant smile or laugh, or was severely overweight, it might prove difficult far worse than distressing-for the clone.
+If the genetically identical parent faced a depressing career path, or had unappealing physical features or an unpleasant smile or laugh, or was badly overweight, it might prove difficult - far worse than distressing - for the clone.

-These are hardly implausible concerns, but they do involve a degree of speculation.
+These are plausible concerns, though they do involve a degree of speculation.
 We do not know whether in most or many cases, the psychological harms would be serious.
-Identical twins appear to do very well notwithstanding the fact that psychological harm could be predicted in the abstract.
+Identical twins appear to do very well notwithstanding the fact that psychological harm could be predicted.
 To be sure, the case of human cloning would be different, simply because of the age difference between the people involved; the harms I am discussing would be a product of seeing a life that has run much of its course.
 But biology is not (entirely) destiny, and we could easily imagine young people concluding that even if they are genetically equivalent to one or another parent, or some other living person, their path is hardly foreordained.
 Is cloning so radically different, on this count, from ordinary reproduction?
 I am not sure.